 Renal Fellows will be evaluated in 4 ways.

-In addition to the above evaluation of the fellow, each fellow will also have the opportunity to fill out an evaluation form on the attending supervising each rotation.
-Additionally, the fellow will be asked for feedback regarding the fellowship throughout the fellowship but specifically at the semiannual meetings with the program director.
-Following the fellowship the fellow will also be asked to fill out a summative evaluation regarding the fellowship.
-Fellows will be asked for their input regarding the curriculum and overall experience of the program and this input will be used to guide continuous improvement of the fellowship.
+In addition to the above evaluations of the fellow, each fellow will also have the opportunity to fill out anonymous evaluation forms pertaining to the supervising attending.
+These will be forwarded to the program director.
+Additionally, the fellow will be asked for feedback regarding the program throughout the fellowship.
+At the conclusion of the fellowship the fellow will also be asked to complete a summative evaluation regarding the fellowship.
+This will be repeatedly sent to the graduate fellow over the next five years.
+Fellows will be asked for their input regarding the curriculum and overall experience of the program and this input will be used to guide continuous improvement of the fellowship and its curriculum.

 Evaluations beginning in 2014 will reflect evaluations based on milestones/EPA’s (Entrustable Professional Activities) as required by the NAS (Next Accreditation System)